derekTurner/IT-docs-23/Block_4/section_5/express5_dev.md

 ![Book List](bookList.png)

-This uses the models find function rather than async as there is only one question asked.

 The method populate('author') uses the stored book author id to populate the result with the full author details.